rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 Step 5: Setup **swap** partition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Just like in **/boot** above, click on **+** button and pick **swap** from the dropdown.
+Just like in **/boot** above, click on the **+** button and pick **swap** from the drop down.
 Leave the size field blank and all of the remaining space will be used.
-As we planned the sizes ahead of time, this will come out to be same without having to enter the exact number.
+As we planned the sizes ahead of time, this will come out to be the same without having to enter the exact number.

+*Alternatively, if installing on larger media than our 8GB demo, one could create the /boot and swap partitions first (and specify the size for swap) and then use all the remaining space for / where it will likely be more useful.*

 .. image:: swap_partition_1.png
    :scale: 85%
    :align: center

 On the next screen, select **RAID** under **Device Type** and **RAID 1** under **RAID Level**.
-Click *Update Settings* button to finalize **swap** partition setup.
-We really don't need redundancy for swap partition, and it also results in a performance overhead.
-So alternatively, you can keep the default **Standard Partitioning** selection.
+Click the *Update Settings* button to finalize the **swap** partition setup.
+We really don't need redundancy for the swap partition, and it also results in a performance overhead, but it does allow for hot swapping / replacement of a system raid drive if all partitions are setup that way.
+Otherwise it would be necessary to shut the machine down prior to removing a raid member dive.
+If live replacement is not a requirement or your hardware doesn't support hot swapping then you can keep the default **Standard Partitioning** selection.
+This will result in a single drives swap being used until full and then the second drives swap will be used there after.

 .. image:: swap_partition_2.png
    :scale: 85%